Kim Kardashian transformed what started as a shapewear brand into a $3.2 bn multi-category business.

 Kardashian has previously hinted at menswear products in an interview with WWD.
 Following Savage X Fenty's well-received foray into size-inclusive men's underwear, we can expect SKIMS future penetration of this market.
 The waters have previously been tested with a gender-neutral collection that achieved an 87% sell out rate, indicating demand is ripe.

 Several SKIMS products already straddle swimwear, like the Jelly Sheer collection advertised for "poolside lounging."
-A traditional swimwear range could be on the horizon with images circulating of sister Kylie's upcoming swim collection combined with the history of the family's brand crossovers and Kardashian's penchant for bikinis.
+A traditional swimwear range could be on the horizon with sister Kylie's swim collection combined with the history of the family's brand crossovers and Kardashian's penchant for bikinis.

 Period pants have entered the mainstream with investment from Victoria's Secret PINK and Aerie, while adidas launched menstrual activewear.
 The market is expected to reach $495 mn by 2026, presenting itself as a lucrative and relevant opportunity for a diverse, female-founded brand like SKIMS.